M3str3/MacFinder/README.md

 ~$ curl https://api.macvendors.com/YOURMAC
 ```

-Can just exute and query for diferent macs or You can put file to extract de mac and another to the output, so the correct usage for the script is like that:
+Can just execute and query for diferent macs or You can put file to extract de mac and another to the output, so the correct usage for the script is like that:

 ```
 ~$ python.exe .\MacFinder.py -f exaple.txt -o output.txt